Daniel Isenberg

 - Maccaba v Waratek, complex High Court litigation relating to allegations of wrongful dismissal and breach of contract and counter-allegations of breach of contractual and fiduciary obligations in relation to the former chief executive of the anti-virus technology company.

-- He has also recently been instructed in arbitration proceedings in a team move case for an international law firm.
+- Arbitration proceedings in a team move case for an international law firm.

-He has developed particular expertise in state immunity matters before the Employment Tribunal, and is regularly instructed as sole counsel on behalf of foreign states.
+Daniel has developed particular expertise in state immunity matters before the Employment Tribunal, instructed as sole counsel on behalf of foreign states.

 As a judicial assistant, Daniel drafted submissions to the Privy Council in place of the absent Respondent in University of Technology, Jamaica v Industrial Disputes Tribunal [2017] UKPC 22 (see para 2), about whether the Industrial Disputes Tribunal was entitled to take into account matters of which the employer was unaware at the time of the dismissal.